Core systems

 StatusDescription

-RequestedShipment has been created (by client or auto-rule) but not yet opened or billed.
+RequestedShipment has been created but not yet opened or billed.
 You can delete shipments in this stage if not needed.

 WorkingShipment has been opened by an admin.
-This locks it from client edits and begins the integration-specific workflow (e.g., FBA, WFS, FBM).
+This locks it from client edits and enables the integration workflow.

-ShippedShipment has been marked as complete after finishing the workflow.
-It now appears in the Outbound page for history and reference.
+ShippedShipment has been completed and marked shipped.
+It moves to the Outbound section for history and auditing.

 Requested → Working

-• The client can still unrequest or modify it
+• Client can still unrequest or modify it

 Working → Shipped

-• Transfer it from Worklist → Shipments to the Outbound page
+• It is transferred from Worklist → Shipments to Outbound

 Where to Find Shipments